Karen McGrane: Content Strategy for Mobile

 Content Strategy for Mobile was published in 2012 by A Book Apart.
 It has been called an essential guide for people publishing serial content online, one that has a clear "plan of action."
 McGrane advocates for "adaptive content," small chunks of content that can appear on different platforms and in different contexts.
 For this to happen, content needs to have good metadata and exist within a content management system which is itself easy to use.
 Companies also need to do research into both their audience needs and the approaches of their competition in order to do this effectively.
 If done correctly, web content will "work everywhere, all the time."

 She published her second book, Going Responsive, with A Book Apart in 2015.

 Early life and education

 McGrane has a BA in American Studies and Philosophy from the University of Minnesota and a Master's degree from Rensselaer Polytechnic Institute in Human Computer interaction.

+Personal life

+McGrane married the journalist Tim Carmody on November 4, 2022.